 You will not be considered an official Writing Center tutor until all training requirements have been met.
 If the training requirements cannot be met, you will only be paid for the training that you completed.

 Pay Rates & Job Benefits

 The professional training that tutors receive while working at the Writing Center has helped lead our former employees to work at places like Google, Facebook, Netgear, and National Geographic; other Writing Center tutor alumni have gone onto PhD programs and teaching positions.
-The Writing Center helps you gain valuable experience in writing, teaching, and tutoring, but it also helps you develop skills in team-building, event coordination, public speaking, and graphic design, among many others.

 Check out the "Where Are They Now?" feature on our Writing Center blog to read interviews with Center alumni and get to know more about how the Writing Center helped them achieve their professional goals.